 The uncertainty around the parameter

 DriversKilled is narrow, showing that the variable positively impacts the

 drivers.
 However, the issue here is not statistical but rather fundamental: we have included the variable that is a part of our response variable.
 It does not explain why drivers get injured and killed, and it just reflects a specific element of this relation.
 So it approximates part of the variance, which should have been explained by other variables (e.g.

 law), making them statistically not significant.
 So, based on the technical analysis, we would be inclined to keep the variable, but based on our understanding of the problem, we should not.

 If we have redundant variables in the model, then the model might overfit the data, leading to narrower prediction intervals and biased forecasts.
-The parameters of such a model are typically unbiased but inefficient (Section 4.3 of I. Svetunkov, 2022a).
+The parameters of such a model are typically unbiased but inefficient (Section 6.3 of Svetunkov, 2022a).